Sign In

 Website and Portfolio

-Although coordinators are looking for PAs with a can-do attitude who can start yesterday, a good portfolio can very easily win you your first position in the Art Department.
+Arguably a portfolio is what is going to get you your first job in the Art Department; it’s going to show your potential employers exactly what skills you have and how you can use them.
 Portfolios can contain images of the sets you have created, technical drawings, references, storyboards, examples of model making and any artistic or technical study that can highlight your suitability for the department.
-Only add your best work, even if that is two drawings, a picture and an animation.

 Collaborations

-• If you’re working on a short film with people you don’t know make sure to check out the producer's track record and back catalog of work, you want to know they are following best industry practices and will be running the production properly.
+Although we do recommend collaborations, do your research first to find out who is going to be working on the production.
+Film school short films will be backed by the university, so the budget (or a majority of it) is guaranteed, course tutors will be involved to some extent in the production and insurance will be taken care of.
+If you’re working on a short film with people you don’t know make sure the check out the producer's track record and back catalogue of work, you want to know they are following best industry practice and will be running the production properly.
 This means the production will be insured, catering (or at least some form of feeding the crew) has been devised, there is a schedule that is realistic and location, transport and travel plans are all considered.
+If it’s a friend you’re helping out then obviously you will be less rigorous in assessing these things, everyone likes helping out their friends if they can, even if it means long hours and a sandwich for supper.

 Network